JAbhi09/Data-Science/Natural language processing/readme.md

 ![nlp](https://github.com/JAbhi09/Data-Science/assets/143057373/b3a54b86-639f-4cf9-b945-55b7f898b8bc)

-Tools: The tools used in this Linear Regression project are essential Here are tools that involved in this porject:
+Tools: The tools used in this Natural language processing project are essential Here are tools that involved in this porject:

 - Python
 - Scikit-learn